yadda07/gisengine/README.md

 # GISENGINE - QGIS Plugin

-**GISENGINE** is a modern QGIS plugin that aims to replicate the principles of geoprocessing workbenches (like FME) by leveraging the existing algorithms from the QGIS Processing Framework.
+**GISENGINE** is a modern QGIS plugin that aims to replicate the principles of geoprocessing workbenches by leveraging the existing algorithms from the QGIS Processing Framework.

 > ⚠️ **Status**: This project is currently in active development.
 The core workflow designer is functional but the plugin is not yet ready for production use.
 Contributors are welcome to help complete the implementation.